 What is a university named for a tree without a grove dedicated to that species?
 In the Chadwick Arboretum & Learning Gardens we have such a collection.
 Visitors will find the Ohio buckeye (Aesculus glabra) flanked by yellow buckeye (Aesculus flava), red buckeye (Aesculus pavia), bottlebrush buckeye (Aesculus parviflora), and Autumn Splendor buckeye (Aesculus xarnoldiana).
 The observable diversity of native buckeyes in this collection expresses the ornamental attributes possible when grown within Ohio’s climate.

 The Chadwick Arboretum planted the Aesculus collection of native buckeyes as part of the Donald Mayhew Memorial Grove.
 Mayhew, who had a strong passion for trees, was a former Ohio State student, taken from family and friends while defending our country during World War II.
 The Buckeye Collection honors the retirement and horticultural achievements of Ohio State Director of Athletics, Andy Geiger.
 Attending the dedication were many Ohio State alumni, friends and family.
-The dignitaries present at the event shown in the photograph, from left to right, are Dr. Stephen C. Myers (assistant director of the Ohio Agricultural Research and Development Center (OARDC) from 2005-2012), Andy Geiger (Director of Athletics from 1994-2005), Mike Pfeiffer (Chadwick Arboretum horticulturist), Mary Maloney (currently, Director, Chadwick Arboretum & Learning Gardens), Rich Pearson (former Chadwick Arboretum horticulturist and guest speaker for the event), and Pablo Jourdan (current Director, Ornamental Plant Germplasm Center).
+The dignitaries present at the event shown in the photograph, from left to right, are Dr. Stephen C. Myers (assistant director of the Ohio Agricultural Research and Development Center (OARDC) from 2005-2012), Andy Geiger (Director of Athletics from 1994-2005), Mike Pfeiffer (former Chadwick Arboretum horticulturist), Mary Maloney (former Director, Chadwick Arboretum & Learning Gardens), Rich Pearson (former Chadwick Arboretum horticulturist), and Pablo Jourdan (former Director, Ornamental Plant Germplasm Center).

 The Buckeye Grove tradition on the Columbus campus began in 1890 with the planting of a buckeye tree in honor of the first OSU football team.
 Beginning in 1965, the buckeye trees were planted to honor OSU All-American football players.
 The grove was located on the southeast side of Ohio Stadium but was moved to a site south of the stadium and east of Lincoln Tower following the renovation of Ohio Stadium.